lucasch37/tsa-qualifier-2024/README.md

 ## Source Code
-All the source code for the website can be found in this repo, and is primarily in src/.
+ - All the source code for the website can be found in this repo, and is primarily in src/.
-As evidence that nothing on this repository was changed after 10 p.m. the commit log can be checked [here](https://github.com/lucasch37/tsa-qualifier-2024/commits/main/).
+ - As evidence that nothing on this repository was changed after 10 p.m. the commit log can be checked [here](https://github.com/lucasch37/tsa-qualifier-2024/commits/main/).
+ - The source code can be downloaded as a zip [here](https://github.com/lucasch37/tsa-qualifier-2024/archive/refs/heads/main.zip)